ShumilinDmA/Articles_implementation/Fault detection in industrial/README.md

-The archive contains a web application for detecting time series based on PÑA and DPSA algorithms, T2 and Q statistics.
+The archive contains a web application for detecting time series based on PÃ‘A and DPSA algorithms, T2 and Q statistics.

 File description:

 Report.pdf - Report file for this project;
 Fault_detection.ipynb - Draft for all files in directory;
 Draft_for_Fault_detection.pdf  - PDF format for the file Fault_detection.ipynb;